bitcoin-sv/bsv-components-library/doc/README.md

 ````

-In a similar way as wth the *Events* the *Requests* are also broken down into different categories depending on their
+In a similar way as with the *Events*, the *Requests* are also broken down into different categories depending on their
 use case, and all of them require a call to the *submit()* method in order to run.

-It's important to notice that submitting a Request does *Not* guarantee that the Action will be performed, since
+It's important to notice that submitting a Request does **Not** guarantee that the Action will be performed, since
 the *P2P* Service will perform its own verifications before that.
 In any case, in order to check whether the action
 has been performed or not, you can listen to those Events that might confirm/deny that (if you request to connect to
-a Peer, you can also listen to the *PeerHandshakedEvent* to verify that the Request has gone through).
+a Peer, you can also listen to the *.EVENTS.PEERS.CONNECTED* to verify that the Request has gone through).

-# Detailed View and advance-configuration:
+## Detailed View and advance-configuration:

-*JCL* follows a modular architecture, composed of multiple components called *Handlers*, each
+*JCL-Net* follows a modular architecture, composed of multiple components called *Handlers*, each
 one of them implementing a different functionality.
 Some of these *Handlers* are designed as *Default
 handlers* and are mandatory, since critical parts of the *Bitcoin protocol* would be missing
 without them.